JohnnySonTrinh/all-inclusive/README.md

 The site goal are to provide valuable resources and information on inclusive web design and promote online accessibility and inclusivity.

-## Scope

-The website is fully responsive on all screen sizes.

 ## Design

 ### Colour Scheme